insideout10/wordlift-docs/docs/wordlift-theme-development.rst

 Personalization of the Navigator Widget
 _____________

 The Navigator widget by default is wrapped in a `wl-navigator` class.
-You can style this class and the child element classes via CSS.
+You can style this class and the child element classes using CSS.

-Optionally, while using the navigator you also have the option of specifying a `template_id` of the script element to be associated to a specific **mustache template**.
+Optionally, while using the navigator, you can also specify a `template_id` to style a specific instance with its own template.
+The template can be written using `Mustache <https://github.com/Mustache/Mustache>`_: a framework-agnostic way to style web components.

-Here's sample code for a typical template for reference:
+Here's a sample code that you can use as reference:

 .. code-block:: html